Kau96/hello-world/README.md

 A simple repository to understand how things work!

 Hope this is the first of many projects on GitHub.
-Interested in much more intriguing featurs available here.
+Eager to check out all the intriguing featurs available here.